mariuszkerl/AspNetCoreSubdomain/README.md

 2. Make links, forms urls etc. in views as you would do with helpers in your cshtml pages.
 3. Catch all route values in controller.

+**Important note, this library does not work currently with the endpoint routing.**

 ### Continuous Integration
 | Build server                | Build status                                                                                                                                                        | Unit tests                                                                                                                                                   | Integration tests                                                                                                                                                   | Functional tests                                                                                                                                                   |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|